Fresh Cut Kentucky Grown Flowers

 Use our flower pages to find us at the Bardstown Road Farmers Market, to buy flowers for weddings, parties, and special occasions, or to learn about the many flower varieties we grow and what's in season.

-Local grocery stores and florists in Louisville, Elizabethtown and Bowling Green, KY please visit our wholesale flower page for information about our Kentucky Proud cut flowers and bouquets.
+Local grocery stores and florists in Louisville and Elizabethtown, KY please visit our wholesale flower page for information about our Kentucky Proud cut flowers and bouquets.

 Visit Kellie's online gallery to enjoy her vivid oil paintings and ceramic work.
 See Kellie about her artwork at the Bardstown Road Farmers Market in Louisville from April - October and at Gallery 916 in Bowling Green.
 Please feel free to contact her about her artwork.